eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

     - examples: obsidian
     - objects exist in hierarchically-structured folders
     - folders and objects are distinct
+    - pros:
+      - well known
+      - appeals to spatial intuition: everything is in one place
+    - cons:
+      - hierarchy has limitations
+        - things can be in multiple places
   - folder-page unification
     - examples: notion
     - this is a really useful feature that for some reason is rarely implemented